Applicants aged under 18 years

 ES Mugica was an undergraduate summer student in Dr Mukaetova-Ladinska's group in 2014.

 Poster prize: Roshni Bhudia a summer student with Mark Cunningham and Stuart Watson in 2014 won best poster presentation at the Royal College of Psychiatrists General Adult Psychiatry conference with their project on the effects of antipsychotic mediations on NMDA receptor function.
+She also won the medical student prize at the Encephalitis society.

 Published paper: Read JCA, Begum SF, McDonald A, & Trowbridge J (2013) The binocular advantage in visuomotor tasks involving tools. i-Perception 4(2); 101-110.